-A driver assessment test comprises of 30 questions, which costs $23.10, and record 100 hours of driving with 10 hours of night driving to graduate.
+You’ll need to pass a driver assessment test comprising of 30 questions, which costs $25.75, and record 100 hours of driving with 10 hours of night driving to graduate.

 Queenslander learners can also travel at posted speed limits.

-It costs $34 for the learner test, and $59 for a two-year licence.
+It costs $38 for the learner test, and $67 for a two-year learner’s permit licence.

 The maximum speed for a learner is 100km/h.